saucelabs/sauce-school/codelabs/Module2_TestRunner.md

 #### Update the Test URL

-First, update the BaseURL in your `cypress.json` file to `http://host.docker.internal:3000` so Testrunner Toolkit will look for the app running on port 3000 on your local machine:
+First, update the BaseURL in your `cypress.json` file to `http://host.docker.internal:3000` so Sauce Control will look for the app running on port 3000 on your local machine:

 <img src="assets/TRT2.04F.png" alt="Update Cypress Test BaseURL to run local app in docker mode" width="650"/>